ICanBoogie/Module/README.md

 ## Defining a module

-It takes at least two files to define a module: a descriptor and another where the class used to instantiate the module is defined.
-The descriptor is a `descriptor.php` file that must be located at the root of the module directory.
-The class is usually located in the file `lib/module.php`.
+It takes at least two files to define a module: a configuration fragment and a module class.
+The configuration fragment is a `module.php` file located in the `config` directory.
+The class is usually located in the file `lib/Module.php`.
 The module directory is usually named with the identifier of the module.

 The following directory structure demonstrates how a very basic `nodes` module could be defined:

     nodes
-    ├─ lib
+    ├─ config
-    │  └─ Module.php
+    │  └─ module.php
+    └─ lib
-    └─ descriptor.php
+       └─ Module.php

 The following directory structure demonstrates a more advanced module:

     nodes
     ├─ config
+    │  └─ module.php
     |  └─ <configuration files>
     ├─ lib
     |  ├─ Operation